jinkol42/CompBio/README.md

   Unfortunately the h5ad files generated during this project were too large to upload, however I am more than happy to provide them upon request via email.

+  ### TCGA Pan Cancer Immune Infiltration

-  ### This project is analyzing TCGA Immune Infiltration data from TCGA and was originally proposed by Ming "Tommy" Tang.
+This project is analyzing TCGA Immune Infiltration data from TCGA and was originally proposed by Ming "Tommy" Tang.
 The link to the github repository is as follows:  https://github.com/immunitastx/coding_exercise_TCGA_infiltration.

 Libraries used to complete this project were: pandas, numpy, matplotlib, plotnine, and seaborn.